Simons Public Humanities Fellowship

 Application materials consist of:

-- A CV or resume, including current position and contact information.
+- A CV, including current position and contact information

 - A cover letter detailing your proposed dates of residence, a description of the proposed project, the name(s) of faculty with whom the applicant would like to work, and the KU resources the applicant will consult while a Simons Fellow.